The Right to Go to War

 Parry and Grant's Encyclopaedic Dictionary of International Law (3rd edition online; older edition in print - KZ1161 .P37 2004).
 Definitions with citations and links.

 Restatement of the Law - The Foreign Relations of Law of the United States: Principles of U.S. foreign relations and international law, with citations to cases, treatises and secondary sources.
 Available online through Westlaw , Lexis, and Hein Online, and at Range 301.

 CRS (Congressional Research Service) reports are prepared for congressional committees and staff on topics including international law and U.S. foreign policy.
-Find a complete collection on Proquest Congressional, a free searchable database on crsreports.com, and less exhaustive lists by topic on the websites of the U.S. State Department , the University of Maryland Law Library, and the Federation of American Scientists.
+Find a complete collection on Proquest Congressional, a free searchable database on crsreports.com, and subject-oriented collection related to national security, foreign policy, and weapons on the site of the Federation of American Scientists.